ValtteriL/iec62443-svv-demo/SVV-1.md

 Possible functional test cases:
 - Test that if no password is set, the component shows only message "PASSWORD env not set"
 - Test that if the password env is shorther than 8 characters, the component shows only message "Password is too weak"

+#### CR 4.1 Information confidentiality

+The only confidential information handled by the component is the password environment variable.
+Protecting environment variables at rest is OS dependent and out of scope of the component.
+The password is not transmitted at all.